imbcmdth/reservoir/README.markdown

 myReservoir.pushSome.apply(myReservoir, myData);
 ````

+One important property of the Reservoir is that the data it contains will always be in the same order as the data of which it is a subset.

-As we said before, the object returned from Reservoir() is just an array *decorated* with a `pushSome` function.
-That means that all normal array functions are available.
-Particually valuable are the iterator functions `forEach`, `map`,
+Since the object returned from Reservoir() is just an array *decorated* with a `pushSome` function, all normal array functions are available.
+Particularly of value are the iterator functions: `forEach`, `filter, `map`, `every`, `some`, `reduce`, and `reduceRight`.

 ### Advanced

+TODO: Advanced usage (ie. see `Some`).

 ## API